How I Learned to Be Understanding About My Mother's Bipolar Disorder

-My Experience with Someone Close Who Has Bipolar Disorder
+My Experience With Someone Close Who Has Bipolar Disorder

-If you know anything about bipolar disorder, you will know that "bipolar" means "two poles"...more specifically a person who goes through depressive episodes and manic episodes...sometimes more than two episodes within a given year.
-There are different types of bipolar disorder and many different signs and symptoms that I will discuss in this hub; however, my main objective is to assist, even in a tiny way, the loved ones of bipolar people with the coping skills and empathy needed in situations involving bipolar people.
+If you know anything about bipolar disorder, you will know that "bipolar" means "two poles."
+These poles represent the two episodes a bipolar person can experience: depressive episodes and manic episodes.
+Sometimes, they can experience more than two episodes within a given year.
+There are different types of bipolar disorder and various signs and symptoms that I will discuss in this article; however, my main objective is to assist—even in a tiny way—the loved ones of bipolar people with the coping skills and empathy needed in situations involving bipolar people.

-When I was about the age of ten, my loved one spilled a pot of chili on the white kitchen floor.
-She threw an uncountable amount of curses around and she literally scrubbed the floor on her hands and knees for close to an hour or maybe longer...long after the chili was entirely cleaned from the floor.
+When I was about the age of ten, my mom spilled a pot of chili on the white kitchen floor.
+She threw an uncountable number of curses around, and she literally scrubbed the floor on her hands and knees for close to an hour, or maybe longer—even long after the chili was entirely cleaned off the floor.
 She was extremely irritable during these episodes, snapping at people around her for minor reasons.
-I never quite understood why she was so annoyed by normal everyday occurrences...and I came to think that that was just normal way to act.
+I never quite understood why she was so annoyed by normal, everyday occurrences—and I came to think that that was just a normal way to act.

-During my adolescence, my loved one went through a depressive state that felt like it lasted for years.
-I am sure she had manic episodes in between these depressive episodes, but all I can recollect was the hopelessness and grief radiating from her every pore.
-In the midst of her depression, and possibly what triggered so many bouts of depression, came a menace to my her health...addiction.
+During my adolescence, my mom went through a depressive state that felt like it lasted for years.
+I am sure she had manic episodes during this depressive period, but all I can recollect was the hopelessness and grief radiating from her every pore.
+In the midst of her depression, and possibly what triggered so many bouts of depression, came a menace to her health: addiction.
 I believe that addiction is something that she has struggled with her entire life; however, it seemed to escalate during this particular period of time.

 Different Types of Bipolar Disorder